Why Become an OTR Truck Driver for KB?

 OTR Trucking Job Requirements

 There are few roadblocks to becoming an OTR truck driver.
 Earning your commercial driver’s license is the first and most critical step (CDL).
 To lawfully operate huge and heavy trucks in commerce, you’ll need this license.
-At KB Transportation, we are currently hiring truckers with more than 6-months of experience with a Class-A CDL.
+At KB Transportation, we are currently hiring truckers with more than 1 year of experience with a Class-A CDL.

 Class A CDL (most common): Requires the driver to operate a vehicle with a gross combined weight rating of 26,001 pounds or greater (tractor-trailers, tankers, livestock carriers, and flatbeds).